-To help you with this I’m putting together a series of posts that will take you through the various ways you can tidying up and also get organised.
+Now all you need is a few specialist (free) tools and the know-how.
+What better way to start the week than with decluttered and organised computer!
+To help you with this I’ve put together a series of posts that will take you through the various ways you can tidying up and also get organised.

 First we’ll look at ways to declutter all those invisible files using some free software designed just for that purpose.

 Then we’ll look at decluttering our files and applications.

 And finally, once we’ve cleaned up our act, we’ll make sure we’ve got everything backed up, either to The Cloud or to an external disk or drive.

 In the meantime, why not get out some screen wipes and give the screen and keyboard a good wipe down.
 And, if you have a desktop PC or a laptop with a visible vent, it’s a good idea to put the hoover up to the back of the fan vent and suck out the dust especially if you have pets.
 No, seriously.
 One of our computers was constantly overheating.
 When we took the back off to check that all was well with the heat-sink we found, to our surprise, an enormous ball of fluff had collected there.
 No wonder it wouldn’t work!

 Taking that one step further, if you’re confident to open the case on a desktop machine – and can do so without invalidating any warranties – it’s well worth giving your computer’s insides a good freshen up.
 Just open it up and give all the dusty looking bits a blast of air from an air canister such as this one on Amazon*.
 No more fluff – and no more whirring fan.

 Although the focus of this will be on Windows systems, many of the techniques and tips will also be relevant for Mac users.
 Where there are differences, I’ll provide separate info in later posts.